 A wrist strain is a tear or injury of any of the tendons in the wrist.
 Tendons attach muscle to bone, enabling movement.
 However, it is often used as a general term to describe pain in the wrist.

 Wrist strain symptoms

-If the swelling is present apply a compression bandage or support.
+- If your wrist is swollen, apply a compression bandage or support.
 A simple tube grip or elastic bandage is fine initially.
 Later a neoprene wrist wrap is good for providing support and retaining heat which will help the tendon heal.

 - For chronic or persistent cases cross friction massage may help by reducing the tendon back to its acute stage so it can heal properly.

 Wrist strain exercises